accelerated-text/accelerated-text/README.md

 Accelerated Text provides a web based **Document Plan** builder, where
 * the logical structure of the document is defined,
-* communication goals are expresed,
+* communication goals are expressed,
 * data usage within a text is defined.

 Document Plans and the connected data are used by Accelerated Text's Natural Language Generation engine